-Inbound order receiving has a 48-hour guarantee—which is significantly speedier than competing fulfillment providers (for instance, ShipBob promises to receive inventory within five days of arrival).
-Crossdocking is also offered to speed up processing for items on backorder.
+Inbound order receiving has a 48-hour guarantee, which is significantly speedier than competing fulfillment providers.
+For comparison, ShipBob promises to receive inventory within five days of arrival, and FBA has been known to delay receiving for multiple weeks.
+Red Stag also offers cross-docking to speed up processing for items on backorder.

 Red Stag’s security protocols begin with background checks for each employee and metal detectors at every entrance and exit of its facilities.
 Once on the property, comprehensive security cameras monitor, record, and store footage from every square foot of operation.